-Oil spills are a type of pollution that happen when small or large amounts of crude oil or distilled oils like gasoline or diesel pollute bodies of water and coastal lands.
+Oil spills happen when small or large amounts of crude oil or distilled oils like gasoline or diesel are released into bodies of water and coastal lands.
 The spill contains toxic chemicals and can have serious short- and long-term health effects on oil workers, people who live nearby, marine life, animals, and the surrounding habitat.

 What Happens During an Oil Spill?